Dolce & Gabbana: Inspirations and style

 Dolce & Gabbana's style is influenced by Italy's film history and thrift shop bohemian style, resulting in deeply coloured and animal print designs that have been described as "haute hippy dom".
 According to Domenico Dolce, the duo designs clothes to tell a story, similar to making a movie.
 Creating the most flattering clothes is their priority over setting fashion trends, and they have stated that they would not mind if their only contribution to fashion history was a black bra.
 The designers strongly identify with Sicilian culture and consider it their most important source of style and inspiration (Dolce & Gabbana 2007).

 Dolce & Gabbana gained attention for early marketing campaigns, including a 1987 black-and-white photo series with model Marpessa, photographed by Ferdinando Scianna.
 The brand's design approach has been noted for its focus on form-fitting silhouettes; actress Isabella Rossellini once commented that a white shirt by the brand was tailored in a way that emphasised her figure.

 In 1996, Dolce & Gabbana released a single containing the phrase "D&G is love" set to a techno soundtrack.
 The pair were once called the "Gilbert and George of Italian fashion."
-Although relatively new to the fashion industry compared to Italian giants such as Armani and Versace, the designers attribute their incredible success in part to luck.
+Although relatively new to the fashion industry compared to Italian giants such as Armani and Versace, the designers attribute their success in part to luck.

 Dolce & Gabbana discovered a painting by a Venetian artist of Christ on the cross wearing their branded underwear briefs at the Venice Biennale.
 They commissioned the artist to paint their portrait, with the Madonna resembling pop icon Madonna Ciccone and the courtiers depicted as two putti at her feet.

 In January 2016, the design house introduced a fashion line intended for Muslim women, which included hijabs and abayas decorated with floral and fruit motifs such as daisies, lemons, and roses.